This page includes information about the gazetteer PR and the two LRs used by the gazetteer - TRIE Cache and Metadata.

 - Developers: one can implement their own cache and matching routine by implementing the com.ontotext.gate.gazetteer.MatchLR interface.

 TRIE Cache for the Linked Data Gazetteer Language Resource

 - Using the Resource: This resource represents a cache structure containing (label -> (instance identifier, instance type)) pairs.
 TRIE matches labels from the cache against the provided tokenized text and returns entries in the (instance identifier, instance type) form that match the text.

-- isCaseSensitive - if the matching should be case sensitive or insensitive
+- isCaseSensitive - if the matching should be case sensitive or not;

 - matchStrategy - how matching should be performed.
 There are two possible options:

 - LEFTMOST_LONGEST - matches only the leftmost longest possible match.
 Example: if you have "Anton Atanassov" and "Atanassov" as labels in the cache (they are going to be matched) and you have a sentence "Anton Atanassov works at Ontotext" the algorithm will match only "Anton Atanassov" and there will be no "Atanassov" Lookup annotation.
 This way no nested annotations will be created.

 - ALL - matches all that can be matched.
 The above example will match both "Anton Atanassov" and "Atanassov".